Teacher-led Innovation Fund (TLIF)

 Research information available through our library is on the Finding information and research page

 The fund supports teams of teachers to develop innovative practices that improve learning outcomes - especially for students who are Māori, Pasifika, have special education needs, and/or come from low socio-economic backgrounds.
-The fund is a total of $10 million over 3 years (from 2015-2018).

 It allows teachers the time and opportunity to: